sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 ## 4. Ensuring Data Integrity with Constraints

+To ensure the data integrity in the database we might have to create a constraint.
+A constraint is a rule that is enforced on the data in a table.

+There are different types of constraints:

+- `NOT NULL` - column cannot contain NULL values,
+- `PRIMARY KEY` - column or set of columns that uniquely identifies a row in a table,
+- `UNIQUE` - column or set of columns that must contain unique values,
+- `FOREIGN KEY` - column or set of columns that must match the values in a column or set of columns in another table,
+- `CHECK` - column or set of columns that must satisfy a specified condition,
+- `DEFAULT` - column or set of columns that must have a default value.

 ## 5. Designing View to Meet Business Requirements

 ## 6. Implementing Indexed Views